 20 days after leaving Marsh Harbor in the Bahamas, we made land fall in Horta, Azores!

-The Azores are an archipelago made of 9 islands.
-We will be visiting 4 of them:
+The Azores - an archipelago made of 9 islands - have always been on our bucket list, and we're ecstatic to be exploring 4 of them:

 The final result was fantastic: